 While not required for this guide, it is recommended that you also follow the tutorial on composing a schema in the UI to familiarize yourself with the various capabilities of the Schema Editor.

 In the Platform UI, select Schemas in the left navigation to open the Schemas workspace, then select the Data types tab.
-A list of available data types is displayed, including those defined by Adobe as well as those created by your organization.
+A list of available data types is displayed, including those defined by Adobe and those created by your organization.

 From here, you have two options: